-In the U.S. and Canada, to access the IBM Automated Fax System, call 1-800-426-3395.
+- In the U.S., call 1-800-426-3395. - In Canada, call 1-800-465-3299.

 Getting help online

 Online Housecall is a remote communication tool that allows an IBM technical-support representative to access your PC by modem.
 Many problems can be remotely diagnosed and corrected quickly and easily.
 In addition to a modem, a remote-access application program is required.
 This service is not available for servers.
 There might be a charge for this service, depending on the request.